Today, we’ll be covering one of Yamaha’s new offerings in their YDP-series lineup, otherwise known as the Arius series.

 The YDP-165 does have a decent selection of modifiable functions despite the limited control scheme.
 Some notable modifiable functions are:

-- This allows you to change the played key.
+- TRANSPOSING.
+This allows you to change the played key.
 Transpositions can be changed from -6 to +6 semitones in increments of 1 semitone.

-- Pressing the metronome button activates the in-built metronome.
+- METRONOME.
+Pressing the metronome button activates the in-built metronome.
 Tempo, time signature and volume of metronome sound can be changed.

 - MASTER TUNING.
 The central tuning of the keyboard can be changed in steps of 0.2 Hz.
 The default pitch is the standard 440.0Hz for Middle A.

 Note that the YDP-165 doesn’t have temperament options if that matters for you.
-Only equal temperament is available.
+Only Equal temperament is available.

 Song Recording and Playback

 The YDP-165 comes with 10 voice-specific demo songs and 50 classical pieces.
+On top of that, you get 303 lesson songs that you can use for practicing.

 Naturally, you can also record your own songs using the dedicated record button.
 Each recording can consist of two parts per song, which allows you to record individual left- and right-hand parts for practice.